Algorithmic-Alignment-Lab/openTAMP-legacy/README.md

 ### Defining domains

 #### Domain files
-Specifications for all domains should be placed in the `domains` folder directly under the `tampy` directory
+Specifications for all domains should be placed in the `domains` folder directly under the `OpenTAMP` directory

 For a concrete example, refer to `domains/namo_domain/generate_namo_domain.py`.
 This is script designed to generate a domain file (these files are cumbersome to write directly by hand)